Chipmunks in Low Places: Storyline

-Alvin is broke and is feeling "so blue" about life in general.
-He cheers himself up to his favorite country songs [track 1].
+Alvin is feeling down about life in general so he tries to lift his spirits to his favorite country songs [track 1].
 He brings in his favorite singers to sing with him in his latest album, but every duet ends with an argument [tracks 2-3].
 His girlfriend Brittany is in the final process of breaking up with him [tracks 4 and 10].
 Coming home to a dirty room, he is so depressed after seeing his guests imitate his mischief that he loses touch with reality and sinks into fairy tale addiction [track 5], refusing to clean his room in the process.
 At Charlie Daniels's urging, he starts to be nice to his brothers, but the conversation between them results in the unloading of a lot of unpleasant memories [track 6].
-During a concert in Nashville, he cannot resist destroying his and his brothers' instruments [tracks 7-8].
-After this he tries to hook up with Waylon Jennings, but Mr. Jennings turns down his overtures and badmouths his natural behavior [track 9].
+Following a concert mishap in Nashville where he cannot resist destroying his and his brothers' instruments [tracks 7-8], he tries to hook up with Waylon Jennings, but Mr. Jennings turns down his overtures and badmouths his natural behavior [track 9].
 Having scared everyone else away, he utters one final, futile act of self-indignation [track 11].